bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 BEAUti2 is a graphical user interface tool for generating BEAST2 XML configuration files.

-Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs on all platforms.
-For us it simply means that the interface will be the same on all platforms.
+Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs, and the interface will be the same, on all computing platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
 BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

+### Any programmer-friendly text editor

+We will need to edit the XML files produced by BEAUti, for which we'll need a text editor.
+It's best to use one designed for programmers as these include nice features such as colouring code, which makes it more reader-friendly.

 ### Tracer